MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/tips-to-pass-app-validation.md

 Your app name plays a critical role for users to discover your app on the Microsoft Teams store.
 Ensure your [app name](prepare/teams-store-validation-guidelines.md#app-name) meets App name guidelines and doesn't violate the [Microsoft Trademark and Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks).

-Most common violations of App naming guidelines include:
+Avoid the following common violations of App naming guidelines:

 * Inconsistent usage of app name throughout the app’s functionality.
 * Mismatch between the app name mentioned in the app manifest submitted as part of the app package and Partner Center.
 * App names appended with **Beta**, **Dev**, and **Prod** to indicate app isn't production ready.
 * App submissions where the developer has changed the app name, but the old app name is sill used within the app.

-## Support Link
+## Support link

 You must ensure your app includes a valid support link for users to contact.
 Support links must not ask users for authentication and must lead directly to appropriate support information.

-## Manifest Schema
+## Manifest schema

 Your app manifest must conform to a publicly released [manifest schema](../../../resources/schema/manifest-schema.md).
 If you're submitting an app update, you must increment the app version declared in the manifest.
 We recommend you to always use the latest publicly released manifest schema when submitting a new app or an app update.
 App packages that contain preview schemas (not publicly released) fail app review.
 Ensure the manifest schema version is the same in the Microsoft Teams Store and Microsoft AppSource.
 If your app supports localization, ensure to use a localization manifest schema version greater than 1.5.
 Your app package must only contain your app’s manifest, color icon, and outline icon.
 App packages that contain any other additional files or folders fail app review.